Fenton Hobnail Milk Glass Lamp Value Guide

 The typical price range for Fenton Hobnail Milk Glass Lamp is $75 - $82 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The presence and condition of original hand-painted floral motifs significantly impact the $75-$82 price range.
+• The presence and condition of original hand-painted floral decorations significantly impact the $75-$82 price range.

 • Overall glass condition, specifically the absence of chips or 'flea bites' on the delicate hobnail points.

-• The clarity and detail of the artist's signature, which adds provenance and value for serious Fenton collectors.
+• Clarity and vibrancy of the milk glass, as well as the artist's signature which adds provenance for collectors.

 How to Identify Fenton Hobnail Milk Glass Lamp?

-• Check the metal fittings and electrical components for age-appropriate wear consistent with 1950s manufacturing standards.
+• Check the metal fittings and electrical components for age-appropriate wear consistent with 1950-1960 American manufacturing.

 History of Fenton Hobnail Milk Glass Lamp